iHapiW/LCT-Listener/README.md

 # LCT-Listener
 LCT Malware Listener, is a package that can make your system to listen to a port like a web server.
 So you can receive Credentials that are sending by LCT-Malware

+<h3>This Project is Currently Working Properly Only on LCT Malware 1.0.0 !!</h3>

 Requirements:
 + NodeJS
 + NPM